normnXT/note-keeper/README.md

 29. Figure out why the header login/logout section isn't always updating, and why the profile image failed to load once
 30. **Remove or figure out admin route privacy before production**
 31. ~~Backend router for password email and reset are complete but not tested, need to make frontend handlers for the functions and get the pages working.~~
+~~32.
+Change the colors for more contrast~~
+~~33.
+Use a better looking font assortment~~
+34. Add animations if possible for loading, the icon and buttons hover ~~35.
+Possibly change "Start adding notes!" to something more interesting~~
+36. Mess around with framer motion and possibly add a background graphic, then work on commenting the code and production